 Inventory management allows you to sort out and catalog all products that you want to sell via your online store.
 Both platforms offer standard features such as product and pricing options, inventory importing, categorizing and filtering, catering to your business needs.

 As has been mentioned, Shopify has a user-friendly interface where you can run your inventory without hassles.
-There is a number of fields that you can customize for each product including product description and name, image category, and more.
+There are a number of fields that you can customize for each product including product description and name, image category, and more.

 Shopify isn’t designed for big online stores as it lacks some advanced features.
 Don’t worry, you can always integrate apps to add features like promotional sell-offs, discounts for registered customers, and more.
 The drawback is that Shopify significantly relies on its apps to expand the functionality of your inventory management and requires them to maintain these plugins.